Articles, syllabi, presentations and other detritus from the mostly-professional life of a student affairs pundit of sorts.

 I now work independently with a focus on some areas of great interest to me.
 I am the Director of Higher Education and Training for the College Autism Network and consult with colleges and universities seeking to improve their services to students with ASD.
 I also have College Readiness Conversations with high school students and their families about the realities of campus-based support for mental health and learning challenges.
-I occasionally teach in the University of Vermont's Higher Ed and Student Affairs graduate program.
+I occasionally teach in, and am currently the interim program coordinator for, the University of Vermont's Higher Ed and Student Affairs graduate program.
 And I write as often as I can about all of this.

 You can find text links to all of the articles I’ve published in About Campus, a magazine for professional educators.
 They are evidence of the way I view my work: a series of interrelated narratives that, when taken together, comprise the arc of my life in higher education.
 There are also many articles from a number of other publications, both print and online which are also referenced.

 You'll find my course syllabi, my c.v., various professional presentations, and some other personal and professional links that might be useful.

 D-Log (from the Dean of Students Office of Wheaton College)

 SA Subversive (from The Student Affairs Collective)